 Cyber bullying is forbidden at Grace.
 Cyber bullying is defined as the use of any electronic communication device or social media to convey a message that defames, intimidates, harasses or is otherwise intended to harm, insult or humiliate another (be it student, parent, teacher, school, etc.) in a deliberate, repeated or hostile and unwanted manner.
-In general, we discourage parents from allowing their students to have any manner of social media presence.
-As with smartphones, the data on the relationship between social media and the rates of depression and anxiety in children and teenagers is astonishing, and we would seek to spare our student body from that as much as possible.
-In any case, cyber bullying will not be tolerated by any student, parent, or employee of Grace.
-Offenders are subject to disciplinary action up to and including suspension or expulsion, as well as police notification.
+Cyber bullying will not be tolerated by any student, parent, or employee of Grace.
+Offenders are subject to suspension and police notification.